Let's talk

 To help employees build better financial futures, employers need to focus on:

-We hope the findings and actions contained throughout this report provide meaningful insights into how employees are feeling and help you to consider ways to support them, and we look forward to discussing these findings and strategies to improve wellbeing for your employees in more detail.
+We hope the findings and actions contained throughout this report provide meaningful insights into how employees feel and help you to consider ways to support them.
+We look forward to discussing these findings and strategies to improve wellbeing for your employees in more detail.

 Whilst firms cannot give financial advice, they can make sure that employees are signposted to sources of guidance and advice, and can make sure that communications reflect the diverse circumstances of their staff.